 What I didn’t know or understand back then, and actually I’m still learning and gaining a greater perspective on now, is that times were very tough for my family in the early eighties.
 My Dad was a self-employed businessman.
 He bought and sold new and used conveyor belts to coal mines, and as the coal business went, so did my family’s financial well-being.

 1983 was a very tough year.
-My Grandfather’s alcohol addiction was in the last stages of consuming his life, and my Dad spent more time helping my Grandmother, both emotionally AND financially, than he did on the business.
+My Grandfather’s alcohol addiction was in the last stages of consuming his life, and my Dad spent more time helping my Grandmother, both emotionally AND financially, than he did with the business.
 The first week of December, my Grandfather passed away.
 Christmas was lean due to dealing with the emotional struggles of losing someone close, and the fact that so much time had been spent away from the business.

-1984 came along, and so did the large scale United Mine Workers of America strike in West Virginia…..primarily against the A.T.
+1984 came along, and so did the large-scale United Mine Workers of America strike in West Virginia…..primarily against the A.T.
 Massey Coal Companies and subsidiaries.
 West Virginia was always the breadbasket of my Dad’s business.
 When strikes occurred, it crippled his business and our financial well-being for quite some time, and unfortunately, this strike would not be over quickly.

 1985 came, and the strike was still on.
 It wasn’t resolved until late in the year.
 Too late for lost income to be made up.
-Several straight years of lean and underwhelming visits from Santa Claus was wearing on my faith in the man.
+Several straight years of lean and underwhelming visits from Santa Claus were wearing on my faith in the man.

 But then came 1986.
 The strike had been resolved, and with the mines back in full-time operation, orders poured in from all sides.
 It was a VERY good year.
 Not so coincidentally, Santa seemed to fill his sleigh completely just for my family.
 I guess he was making up for lost time.